 What is The Neighbourhood Effect?

-The Neighbourhood Effect is a new Canberra-based social enterprise.
-We build digital products that use behavioural science to make it convenient, financially rewarding and social for Australians to reduce their environmental impact.
+The Neighbourhood Effect is a new Canberra-based environmental impact startup.
+We build digital products that use behavioural science to make it convenient, financially rewarding, fun and social for Australian households and businesses to reduce their environmental impact.

-Our mission is to demonstrate that it is both achievable and affordable for Australians to reduce their carbon emissions en masse, and to strengthen our communities and our wellbeing in the process.
+Our mission is to make local, green living easy.
+We will demonstrate that it is both achievable and affordable for Australians to reduce our carbon footprints en masse, and strengthen our communities and wellbeing in the process.